 We are doing our utmost to keep things as easy as possible for you.
 Nevertheless, we ask you to follow these general recommendations:

 - Maintain a distance from people you do not live with or who are not in your support bubble.

 - If at all possible, wait outside for the beginning of the show.

-- Always wear a protective mask indoors, preferably an FFP2 mask.
+- Always wear a protective mask indoors.
+We recommend wearing a FFP2 mask.

 - Wash or disinfect your hands regularly.
 You are welcome to use the sanitizing station in our lobby.

 - Only take the seat you selected when you purchased your ticket.